knightrider2010/qr-code-generator/README.md

 Need to contain the required parameters on the workflow file.

 - `data` The base64 encoded representation of the QR Code
+- `text` The ascii text representation of the QR Code

 ### Use a text outputted from the other action as input